qmumtaz/events_project/README.md

 Access the website that is hosted on : (https://eventeventures.netlify.app/home)

 # Test Credentials
-To test the app's functionality, use these credentials:
+To test the app's functionality, use any of the following criteria :

 Admin/Staff: any username with the @eventstaff
-Email: anyusername@eventstaff.com
+- Email: anyusername@eventstaff.com
-Password: test123 - any password that is 6 characters long
+- Password: test123 - any password that is 6 characters long

-Regular User: this can be your own email or gmail
+Regular User: this can be your own email or you can sign up with your gmail in the sign up page
-Email: user@example.com
+- Email: user@example.com
-Password: test123 - - any password that is 6 characters long
+- Password: test123 - - any password that is 6 characters long

-Guest: Access without logging in (limited features).
+Example test login :

+Admin/Staff :

+- Email : qm@eventstaff.com
+- Password : 123456

+Regular User :

+- Email : exampleuser@example.com
+- Password : 123456

 # Eventbrite API Integration